G-7 back steps to deter tax dodging by multinational firms

 The other main part of the proposal is for countries to tax their home companies’ overseas profits at a rate of at least 15%.
 That would deter the practice of using accounting schemes to shift profits to a few very low-tax countries because earnings untaxed overseas would face a top-up tax in the headquarters country.

-At home, Biden is proposing a 21 percent U.S. tax rate on companies’ overseas earnings, an increase from the 10.5-13.125 percent enacted under former President Donald Trump.
+At home, Biden is proposing a 21% U.S. tax rate on companies’ overseas earnings, an increase from the 10.5%-13.125% enacted under former President Donald Trump.
 Even if the U.S. rate winds up higher than the global minimum, the difference would be small enough to eliminate most room for tax avoidance.
 Biden’s proposal requires congressional approval.

 KPMG’s Corwin said the final statement was silent on several key points, including exactly which of the “largest and most profitable” multinationals would be covered by the proposal and how companies would be protected from double-billing if countries disagree on who has the right to tax them.
 Those complexities are fodder for the G-20 talks and the ongoing Organization for Economic Cooperation and Development talks in Paris.